-- (a) A minimum of five years in claims management and investigative experience; - (b) A minimum of three years of experience in auditing the same manner of claims filed against the program being audited; - (c) Proof of professional liability insurance; and - (d) Provides a statement that the auditor is independent from the program being audited, its vendors, insurers, brokers, and third-party administrators.
+(a) A minimum of five years in claims management and investigative experience;

+(b) A minimum of three years of experience in auditing the same manner of claims filed against the program being audited; (c) Proof of professional liability insurance; and

+(d) Provides a statement that the auditor is independent from the program being audited, its vendors, insurers, brokers, and third-party administrators.

-Results: The Pool met this requirement by obtaining an independent claims audit by a claims auditor meeting the required qualifications.
-The Pool obtains a written claims audit every three years.
-The report, and its recommendations, are presented to the Board of Directors and discussed, as documented in the Board meeting minutes.
+Results: The Pool met this requirement by obtaining an independent claims audit by a claims auditor meeting the required qualifications during the last three years.
+The report is presented to and reviewed by the Board of Directors.